-- This project is on hold until we receive funding from the state legislature to complete the design and construction.
+- This project is on hold until WSDOT receives funding from the state legislature to complete the design and construction.

 - Drivers can sign up to receive e-mail updates about work along the SR 522 corridor and other state highways in Snohomish County.

 We will replace the existing intersection at State Route 522 and Paradise Lake Road in Maltby, just north of Woodinville, with a new interchange.

 building a new interchange at SR 522 and Paradise Lake Road?

 The interchange will alleviate bottlenecks that occur each day during the morning and afternoon commutes at this intersection in Maltby.
 It will also reduce the likelihood of rear-end collisions, greatly improving driver safety.